Positive reviews from happy customers who recommend your product or services build trust in your future clients and make you happy too.

-The customer, Joe, has addressed a problem in his previous review.
-It seems the problem got resolved and he updated the review telling the rest of the world that his problem was dealt with and he’s satisfied with the solution.
+The customer, Joe, has addressed an issue in his previous review.
+It seems the problem got resolved, and he updated the review telling the rest of the world that his problem was dealt with, and he’s satisfied with the solution.

 Bonus: How to Remove a Bad Google Review

 Google takes first place among the top 10 consumer and business review websites.
 If you want to remove a bad review from Google because it is misleading, or it’s against the terms of service, actually you can do that.

 The easiest way to remove a bad review from Google is directly to ask the reviewer to delete it.